Shashwat-Aneja/WIZARD-HomeAutomation/README.md

 - Neutral wire must always go directly to the appliance.
 - Use proper insulation and avoid loose connections.
 - Test the system with a small 5V/12V load before using AC devices.

+  ## 📸 Media
+No images or videos are included in this repository.
+All functionality is demonstrated through code, circuit diagrams, and documentation.